microsoft/WSL-DistroLauncher/ROADMAP.md

 ## Release 1.1.21

-Status: Pending.
+Status: Submitted.

-- New GUI setup tool.
+- New GUI setup tool, $ wlinux-setup.
 - Ruby and Rails.
+- Improvements to NodeJS, npm, and Yarn installation.
+- Simplified Explorer shell integration method.
 - Latest Debian build.
-- Last Go build.
+- Latest Go build.
 - Minor fixes and improvements.

+## Release 1.1.21

+Status: Preliminary

+- Minor fixes and improvements.
+- Latest Debian build.

+## Release 1.2

+Status: Preliminary

+- Switch to WLinux's own repos to serve wslu and wlinux-setup.
+- Package wlinux-setup in .deb in repo and use apt to update instead of GitHub.

 ## Release 1.5